PhoenixTales/phoenix-docs/world/world-v0-1.md

   * Minor Changes to the New Camp (Alpha Textures)
   * A few necessary fixes of the 0.9 surface model (such as holes in the model).
 * The v0.9 State of the Underworld Levels:
-  *
+  * The latest state of the Abandoned Mine by PB (1.00; only the first level section, as the second is incomplete).
+  * The slightly differing Sleeper Temple of v1.00 restored (paving the way for the additional temple levels coming later).

 What World v1 will not yet offer:
-  * No changes yet to the Old Camp in this version of the world.
+  * No changes yet to the Old Camp Model in this version of the world.
+  * No changes yet to the New Camp Model.
+  * No interconnected Underworld yet.
+  * No additional Natural Caves before the OrcCaves yet.
+  * No dungeons and level section reconstructions exclusively known from versions of the world earlier than v0.9.
+  * No Underground forests yet.
   * No 4 Ancient Temple Levels yet (the existing OrcTemple Level represents only two of them).
+  * No reconstructions of Concept Art yet.